fomightez/sequencework/plot_expression_across_chromosomes/README.md

 Resulting plot file, `genes_mean_TPM_across_chr.png`, produced:
 ![example](example_imgs/genes_mean_TPM_across_chr.png)
 (The mutant strain in this real data example shows aneuploidy, specifically a duplication of chromosome IV.)
+Additional feedback is reported in command line console when the script is run.

 ### USAGE SUMMARY